gene-git/wg_tool/README.rst

 It is robust and super fast.
 While the majority of wireguard servers run on linux, they are found on other operating systems as well.
 Most platforms, from desktops to mobile phones, have wireguard clients available.
-We found wireguard to be more robust and faster than many legacy types of vpns.
+We found wireguard to be very reliable and more robust and faster than many legacy types of vpns.

-A wireguard network is a collection of *peers* that are able to securely communicate with one another.
-Some peers, known as gateways, allow other peers to connect to them.
-Peers that are not gateways are called clients.
+A wireguard network is a collection of *peers* able to securely communicate with one another.
+Some peers, known as *gateways*, allow other peers to connect to them.
+Peers that are not gateways are called *clients*.

-A basic vpn has a wireguard gateway and several clients that can use the gateway.
+A basic vpn has one wireguard gateway and several clients that able to use the gateway.
-The gateway may provide access to internal networks.
+The gateway may also provide access to internal networks.
-It may also allow clients to have all their internet traffic flow via the gateway.
+It may also allow clients to have all internet traffic flow through the gateway.

 Since traffic between the client and the gateway is encrypted, this provides privacy and security.
-Wireguard crypto mechanisms include pre-shared keys (*PSKs*) that provide additional resistance against post quantum attacks.
+Wireguard crypto mechanisms also have optional pre-shared keys (``PSK``) that provide additional resistance against post quantum attacks.
-For maximum security a *PSK* should be unique to each pair of peers that communicate with one another.
+For maximum security a ``PSK`` should be unique to each pair of peers that communicate with one another.

 *wg-tool* is a wireguard configuration tool that